joetjo/jopLauncher/README.md

 - allow to map a custom name for an exe or to use the parent folder name instead of the executable name.

 # next version

-- remove exe extension from game name
+Fixes:
 - larger window
-- better window placement at startup ( top right )
+- better window placement at startup ( top right - my preference - not configurable yet)
 - update last played on stating game ( with current total duration )
 - fix alignment in session history

+Enhancements:
+- add search in upper right and then previous session is replaced by search result
+- remove exe extension from game name

 migration note:
 - remove ".exe" from storage